Custom condition inside inState¶

 )

 AGAIN, the example shown above is not the recommended way.
-We strongly recommend to use sealed classes instead to model state as shown at the beginning of this document.
+We strongly recommend using sealed classes instead to model state as shown at the beginning of this document.

-We just do this for demo purpose to demonstrate a way how to customize inState
+We just do this for demo purposes to demonstrate a way to customize inState.

 Given the state from above, what we can do now with our DSL is the following: